Japanese carmakers warm to EVs, but still see role for hydrogen

 Underlining its point, Toyota introduced two new FCVs at the show: the six-seater “Fine-Comfort Ride” concept car, and the “Sora” fuel-cell bus, which will be launched next year.

-Honda Motor Co (7267.T) on Wednesday announced it would launch a compact EV in Japan in 2020, following Nissan Motor Co (7201.T), long a proponent of EVs and maker of the Leaf, the world’s best-selling battery electric car launched in 2010.
+Honda Motor Co on Wednesday announced it would launch a compact EV in Japan in 2020, following Nissan Motor Co, long a proponent of EVs and maker of the Leaf, the world’s best-selling battery electric car launched in 2010.

 As advances in lithium ion battery technology improve charging times and lower production costs, some automakers and suppliers expect increased demand will boost EV sales within the next decade, lowering their price towards gasoline vehicles.